Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 How To Plan A Week In Exmouth (And 13 Awesome Activities To Do During Your Stay!)

-A week in Exmouth is the perfect amount of time to visit this place.
+A week in Exmouth is the perfect amount of time to visit!
 You’ll have enough time to explore and relax without rushing.

-You can easily spend three or four days touring the Ningaloo reef, one exploring the Cape Range National Park, and spend the rest of the week exploring the town.
+You can easily spend 3 or 4 days touring the Ningaloo Reef, 2 days exploring Cape Range National Park, and the rest of the week exploring the town.

-To plan your trip, you have to consider when to go, where you’ll stay, activities you want to do, and more.
-You’ll find everything you need to prepare down below:
+To plan your trip, you have to consider when is the best time to go, where you’ll stay, activities you want to do, and more.
+You’ll find everything you need to prepare below:

 Planning a week in Exmouth: The basics

-You’ve decided you want to spend a week in Exmouth – amazing!
-The next step is figuring out the following:
+You’ve decided you want to spend a week in Exmouth, but the next step is figuring out the following:

 When are you going to visit Exmouth?